Old-School Motorbikes That Are Worth a Pretty Penny

 Excelsior Super X

 The Excelsior Super X may not be the most well-known model on this list, but its arrival onto the scene was impactful as it was one of the first V-twins to challenge Harley and Indian’s domination.
 They typically fetch over $100,000.
+Introduced in the mid-1920s, the 45-cubic-inch twin delivered surprising speed and durability, helping ignite America’s performance street scene.

 Crocker Big Twin

 Nicknamed “Big Twin”, this powerful twin-cylinder machine from Crocker was probably the fastest motorcycle of the pre-war era.
 It’s also an exceedingly rare bit of engineering and is worth over $300,000.
+Hand-built in Los Angeles by Al Crocker, each was effectively a bespoke hot rod, tuned for the buyer and famous for out-running contemporary Harleys and Indians.

 Sunbeam Model 9

 Though it’s another “sleeper hit”, the Sunbeam Model 9 quickly established itself as both a reliable and powerful sports tourer in the 20s and 30s.
 Backed by British craftsmanship and elegant styling, they fetch anywhere between $30,000 and $50,000.
+Collectors prize well-sorted 493cc OHV singles with girder forks and classic black-and-gold tanks.
+Original paint, matching numbers, and tidy paperwork lift values.

 Indian Four

 Originally built in 1928, the Indian Four was discontinued before the war and never returned to the roads.
 That’s a shame, because it’s probably one of the finest-looking motorcycles on this list with its art deco stylings.
 They typically go for at least $100,000.
+Powered by a silky inline-four, it delivered refined touring manners and a distinctive exhaust note.

 Yamaha TZ750

 Despite being one of the biggest names in motorcycling (and also guitar-ing, for some reason), we haven’t seen any Yamahas yet.
 That changes with the TZ750, one of the most legendary racing motorcycles in history.
 They’re typically worth at least $75,000.
+Race-bred and ferociously fast, the 747cc two-stroke four delivered outrageous power and wheelspin, defining an era.
+Kenny Roberts famously tamed it at Daytona, cementing the bike’s legend.

 Moto Guzzi V8 “Otto Cilindri”

 Ranked as one of the greatest motorcycles of all time by none other than the Discovery Channel, the Moto Guzzi V8 (or “Otto”) was also one of the most ambitious Grand Prix bikes of all time.
 As a museum-worthy bit of engineering, they ain’t exactly cheap, and will set you back around $300,000.
+Its 500cc eight-cylinder engine with tiny pistons made it a technological moonshot.

 Laverda SFC 750

 Though they aren’t around anymore, Laverda was known for its innovation and immaculate Italian style.
 The SFC 750 is considered to be a work of art, and its orange bodywork is iconic.
 It easily fetches some $100,000 at auction.
+Hand-built for endurance racing, the SFC—Super Freni Competizione—packed a tuned 744cc parallel twin, close-ratio gearbox, and lightweight fiberglass fairing.

 Suzuki RG500 Gamma

 Though its production only lasted two years, the RG500 Gamma quickly established itself as a force to be reckoned with.
 A road-legal version of the powerful GP two-stroke, it goes for at least $50,000.
+Powered by a raucous 498cc square-four with twin cranks, it delivered a razor-sharp, peaky rush and minimal weight in a box-section frame.

 Kawasaki Z1 900

 Introduced way back in 1972, the Z1 (and later Z1 900) was Japan’s very first liter-class superbike, and was designed to compete with the legendary Honda CB750.
 These days, it’s worth at least $40,000.
+Powered by a 903cc DOHC inline-four with a front disc and four Mikuni carbs, it mixed reliability with genuine 130-mph pace.

 Harley-Davidson WLA

 As a proud American brand, it makes complete sense that Harley-Davidson would ingratiate itself with the military.
 The WLA was the result of this partnership, and is nowadays something of a WWII relic, worth at least $40,000.
+Built in vast numbers with a rugged 45-cubic-inch flathead V-twin, it wore olive-drab paint, blackout lights, and heavy-duty racks.

 Triumph TR6 Trophy

 Introduced as a replacement for the popular Tiger model, the TR6 Trophy was highly favored by the legendary Steve McQueen and won even more acclaim during its competition years.
 These days, it’s worth some $50,000 or so.
+Based on the 650cc parallel-twin, the TR6 blended tractable torque with light, precise handling that made it a desert-sled favorite.

 Rudge Ulster

 One of the oldest models on this list, the Rudge Ulster is also one of the least known, as production ended at the outbreak of WWII.
 It had a racing pedigree and advanced engineering for its time, and is worth at least $50,000.
+Collectors prize well-sorted 500cc singles with four-valve heads, girder forks, and tidy period details.
+Matching numbers, original paint, and documented competition history drive premiums.

 Ducati 900 SS

 The 900 SS was a follow-up to the legendary 750 SS, exceeding that famous bike’s own legendary prowess and performance.
 It typically fetches around $40,000 at auction.
+Built around a 864cc bevel-drive L-twin with desmodromic valves, the 900 SS delivered razor-sharp handling, strong midrange, and unmistakable Italian charisma.
+Early round-case examples and authentic “green frame” styling cues are especially prized.

 Montesa Cota

 An offshoot of Honda, Montesa was responsible for this Spanish-made trials bike.
 It’s a rare model that you don’t see spoken about often, and fetches a modestly handsome sum of around $20,000.
+Collectors favor early Cota 247 and 348 two-strokes with original tank/seat units, alloy rims, and tidy controls.
+Light, tractable power and featherweight frames make them perfect for observed trials and vintage events.

 Bimota DB1

 The DB1 is responsible for saving Bimota from certain doom.
 It’s an exotic, Ducati-based motorcycle with style to match and racing pedigree.
 They were only made in a limited number and, as such, normally fetch around $50,000.
+Hand-built in Rimini around Ducati’s desmo 750 L-twin, it featured a compact chrome-moly space frame, fully enclosed bodywork, and razor-sharp geometry.

 Honda NR750

 Ending our list with the most recent motorcycle, the Honda NR750 is already legendary despite its relatively young age.
 Its exotic engineering and oval pistons have made this one worth at least $100,000.
+Built in very limited numbers in the early ’90s, the street-going NR wrapped its oval-piston V4 and 32 valves in exquisite bodywork and a single-sided Pro-Arm swingarm.